 Some traffickers are also in jail for other crimes related to operating in the underground market that does not allow them to be included in those eligible for expungement.

-Politically, support for legal cannabis continued to cross party lines.
+Support for legalizing adult-use cannabis continued to cross party lines.
 The strongest support came from Democrats (75 to 20 percent in favor), followed by Independents (62 to 31 in favor) and Republicans (52 to 39 in favor).

 Voters also support Gov. Murphy’s overall performance, with an approval rating of 68 percent to 32 percent.
 Democrats favored Murphy by 90 to 10 percent; Independents 63 to 37 percent; and Republicans opposed his performance, by 58 to 42 percent.